 One bonus in this book is that we did not see Teddy Fay, who by Wikipedia’s account, has appeared in four of Stuart Wood’s series a total of seven times.
 He is the baddie who simply cannot be caught—even when it seems he might have been any number of times.

 I highly recommend the Stone Barrington series but advise you don’t start with this one.
-I have enjoyed Stone a great deal, but find Severe Clear (Stone Barrington) and the last few books since he married Arrington (despite her eventual departure from the series—already spoiled above) a little lackluster.
+I have enjoyed Stone a great deal but find Severe Clear and the last few books since he married Arrington (despite her eventual departure from the series — already spoiled above) a little lackluster.

-Stuart Woods’s next Stone Barrington novel, Collateral Damage (Stone Barrington) was released on January 8, 2013.
+Stuart Woods’s recent Stone Barrington novel, Collateral Damage (Stone Barrington) was released on January 8, 2013.

 Read an excerpt and buy Severe Clear by Stuart Woods on